 2. Saturated fat, aiming for 2 grams or less

 Again, that’s Health Canada’s definition for “low saturated fat.”
-While the link between saturated fat and heart disease is tenuous, and based more on the whole food package than the numbers alone, it’s a good way to root out cholesterol-raising coconut oil, which is the major source if you see a veggie burger high in saturated fat.
+While the link between saturated fat and heart disease is complicated, and based more on the whole food makeup than one nutrient alone, it’s a good way to root out cholesterol-raising coconut oil, which is usually the major source if you see a veggie burger high in saturated fat.

 3. Sodium, aiming for 240 mg or less

 Even if you don’t have high blood pressure (yet), it’s a good idea to avoid excessive sodium.

 240 mg is higher than Health Canada’s “low sodium” (160 mg), because using that would have left us with just two: Dr. Praeger’s California Style and the Big Mountain Foods Original Veggie Patty.
 I do have those on my list, but I wanted a few more options.

 The number 240 mg comes from the fact that a medium-sized whole-wheat hamburger bun adds about 260 mg of sodium, bringing the total to 500 mg, which you might recall is the rule of thumb I use for any given meal.
 (Of course cheese, ketchup, mustard, and pickles can all add more, but I had to draw the line somewhere.)